 However, it's important not to let undiluted oil touch your skin.
 When treating skin conditions, essential oils are more likely to work better when applied topically.
-This involves using small drops of an oil.
-You should also first dilute the oils with a carrier oil, such as almond or olive oil.
+This involves using small drops of an oil that has been diluted with a carrier oil, such as almond or olive oil.
 Simple scents like lavender, chamomile and rose water can help keep you calm.

-However, it's important to dilute the oils with a carrier oil before applying them directly to the skin.

-Ingestion of essential oils is only recommended under the supervision of a licensed health care provider.
+However, it's important to dilute the oils with a carrier oil before applying them directly to the skin.Ingestion of essential oils is only recommended under the supervision of a licensed health care provider.
 Essential oils with skin healing or regenerating properties can help accelerate cell growth and tissue repair.
-I know it's possible because essential oils are easy to obtain, as well as carrier oils, and you can find all kinds of information online that can help you.It takes a huge amount of plant material to produce essential oils, which can make some of them expensive.
+They can also help reduce wrinkles and repair sun damage.It takes a huge amount of plant material to produce essential oils, which can make some of them expensive.
 As a rule, essential oils should be diluted in a carrier substance (vegetable or nut oil, or water) to a concentration of not more than 3-5%.

 For massage or for application to large areas of the body, a 1% solution (that is, one drop of essential oil in a teaspoon of carrier) is generally a safe concentration.Organic and cold-pressed carrier oils are preferred, and examples include sweet almond oil, apricot kernel oil, grape seed oil, jojoba oil or avocado oil.
-Some popular elixirs include rose oil (which is derived from real rose petals), lavender oil and tea tree oil, but believe it or not, there are actually thousands of well-known essential oils with about 300 available on the market, all of which have different health and lifestyle benefits, According to Adam Friedman, a dermatologist based in Washington D. C., even major cosmetic companies have long embraced the use of essential oils in all kinds of products, from premium perfumes to basic soaps.Although research is lacking on frankincense in skin care, advocates say it can help relieve oily and acne-prone skin, while providing lipids for aging skin.
+Some popular elixirs include rose oil (which is derived from real rose petals), lavender oil and tea tree oil, but there are actually thousands of well-known essential oils with about 300 available on the market.These oils all have different health and lifestyle benefits.
+According to Adam Friedman, a dermatologist based in Washington D. C., even major cosmetic companies have long embraced the use of essential oils in all kinds of products, from premium perfumes to basic soaps.Although research is lacking on frankincense in skin care, advocates say it can help relieve oily and acne-prone skin, while providing lipids for aging skin.